depositar/ckanext-data-depositario/doc_en/appendix/fields/resource_fields.rst

    * - Coordinate Systems
      - No
-     - The coordinate systems of the spatial resource.
-The EPSG (European Petroleum Survey Group) system has been used. **For Shapefile resource.**
+     - This field is required when the resource is in shapefile format with no projection (.prj file), otherwise the shapefile can not be previewed.
+The EPSG (European Petroleum Survey Group) system has been used.
      - Must be a postive integer.

    * - Format